Women are rarely the perpetrators of mass shootings; lovers almost never

 For one, it involved multiple shooters, and one of them, Tashfeen Malik, 27, was a woman, both of which are highly anomalous.

 That the other shooter, Syed Rizwan Farook, 28, was not only romantically involved with but was the husband of Malik, with whom he had a 6-month-old daughter, presents another example of how this mass shooting was far from typical, if any mass shooting can be deemed typical.

 Here is a look at why the San Bernardino killing spree was a rare event:

 Farook and Malik were armed with handguns and long guns when they burst into a party hosted by the county health department and fatally shot 14 people, wounding at least 17 others.

-Mass shootings often produce initial reports of multiple gunmen, likely owing to the confusion and chaos that immediately follow gunfire.
-The reality, though, at least in the United States, is that mass killings rarely involve multiple shooters.
+Mass shootings such as the one Wednesday in San Bernardino, California, often produce initial reports of multiple gunmen, likely owing to the confusion and chaos that immediately follow gunfire.

 In Seattle, Kwan Fai Mak, Benjamin Ng and Wai-Chiu “Tony” Ng robbed 14 patrons of the gambling parlor before shooting each of them in the head.
 Thirteen of the victims died; the other survived to testify against the shooters.
 In Columbine, teenagers Eric Harris and Dylan Klebold killed a dozen fellow students and one teacher before committing suicide in the school library.